Car Insurance When Selling Your Car: When to Cancel & What to Know

 Frequently Asked Questions

-Can I cancel my car insurance before the sale is finalized?
+Can I cancel my car insurance before the sale is complete?

-Will I get a refund when I cancel my car insurance after selling my car?
+Will I get money back if I cancel my car insurance after selling my car?

-What happens to my car insurance if I don't buy another car right away?
+What happens to my car insurance if I still have a loan on the car I'm selling?

 Compare Car Insurance Rates in Ohio